GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/load_jobs.md

 This document outlines the Load Jobs report (page 2) of the dashboard and explains the various graphs and tables present on the page.

+#### Note: In all further sections, the "time", "week" or "day" is relative to the timeframe selected in the date filter in the Selection Bar at the top of the page

 ### Selection Bar
 The Selection Bar allows the user to filter the data in the report to a specific date and/or table.
 There are filters present to filter by Project Id and Job Id as well.

 ![Selection Bar](../images/load_jobs/Image1.png)

 ### Loads By Day
-Bar Graph showing the total output of load jobs (in GB) as well as the number of load jobs carried over the past 7 days (or timeframe selected).
+Bar Graph showing the total output of load jobs (in GB) as well as the number of load jobs carried over the past 7 days.

 ![Loads By Day](../images/load_jobs/Image2.png)

 ### Loads By Table
-Bar Graph showing the number of load jobs carried out over the past 7 days (or timeframe selected), color coded by the different **tables** the load job was carried out on.
+Bar Graph showing the number of load jobs carried out over the past 7 days, color coded by the different **tables** the load job was carried out on.

 ![Loads By Table](../images/load_jobs/Image3.png)

 ### Loads By Project
-Bar Graph showing the number of load jobs carried out over the past 7 days (or timeframe selected), color coded by the different **projects** the load job was carried out on.
+Bar Graph showing the number of load jobs carried out over the past 7 days, color coded by the different **projects** the load job was carried out on.

 ![Loads By Project](../images/load_jobs/Image4.png)

 ### Table
-The table shows the details pertaining to all the load jobs carried out over the past 7 days (or timeframe selected).
+The table shows the details pertaining to all the load jobs carried out over the past 7 days.

 ![Table](../images/load_jobs/Image5.png)